aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/presentation-content/powerpoint-charts/create-chart/_index.md

 ### **Creating Sunburst Charts**
 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/python-net/aspose.slides/presentation/) class.
 1. Get a slide's reference through its index.
-1. Add a chart with default data along with the desired type (in this case, `ChartType.sunburst`).
+1. Add a chart with default data along with the desired type (in this case, `ChartType.SUNBURST`).
 1. Write the modified presentation to a PPTX file

 This Python code shows you how to create a sunburst chart: